-On March 20, 1849, a small group of Georgia physicians met in Macon.
-Those first members of what would become the Medical Association of Georgia proclaimed a set of goals: "The advancement of medical knowledge - the elevation of professional character - the protection of the interests of its members - the extension of the bounds of Medical Science, and the promotion of all measures adapted to relieve suffering humanity and to protect the lives and improve the health of the community."
+On March 20, 1849, a small group of physicians met in Macon.
+They formed what would become known as the Medical Society of the State of Georgia.
+They established a few key goals, which included the “advancement of medical knowledge, the elevation of professional character, the protection of the interests of its members, the extension of the bounds of medical science, the promotion of all measures adapted to relieve suffering humanity, protecting the lives [of the state’s residents], and improving the health of the community."

-The Medical Association of Georgia has gone through several name changes during its long history.
-Founded in 1849 as the Medical Society of the State of Georgia, the name was changed to the Medical Association of Georgia a decade later, in 1859.
-The name changed again in 1863 to the Georgia Medical Association.
-Ten years later, the name was changed back to the Medical Association of Georgia.
+The organization has gone through several name changes over the years.
+In 1859, the Medical Society of the State of Georgia became known as the Medical Association of Georgia (MAG).
+In 1863, it was changed to the Georgia Medical Association.
+And in 1873, it was changed back to MAG.

 MAG’s goals and programs have evolved to meet the needs and interests of its members, but the organization has remained true to its mission – which is to “Enhance patient care and the health of the public by advancing the art and science of medicine and by representing physicians and patients in the policy making process” – for more than 165 years.